 Restaurants in Cairo

 Diners in Cairo should take advantage of the unique, plentiful, and very cheap restaurants serving Egyptian favourites.
-By sitting down in the neighbourhood café and enjoying some light eats and sweet drinks travellers can easily immerse themselves in the local dining culture, and it is a great opportunity for people-watching and possibly meeting some locals.
+By sitting down in the neighbourhood café and enjoying some light eats and sweet drinks travellers can easily immerse themselves in the local dining culture.
+This is also a great opportunity for people-watching and mingling with the locals.
 Favourite Egyptian meals to try include falafel (made out of crushed fava beans), kushari (a tasty mixture of staples like rice, lentils, pasta and caramelized onion) and fattah (a meat, bread and rice dish similar to Biryani).

 Although Egyptian cuisine is worth investigating and has a lot to offer, some of the best restaurants in Cairo have an eclectic international focus.
 Previously largely restricted to hotel restaurants, everything from sashimi to cheeseburgers is now prepared by top chefs in trendy venues.
 Even traditional local food is getting a creative facelift.